-On April 6, the National Labor Relations Board announced that union representation petitions filed with the agency during the first six months of the fiscal year had increased 57% from the previous year.
-The very next day, NLRB General Counsel Jennifer Abruzzo announced yet another policy initiative to hamper…Continue Reading NLRB GC Seeks to Curtail Employers’ Defenses to Union Organizing Amidst Huge Increase in Union Election Petitions
+On April 6, the National Labor Relations Board announced that union representation petitions filed with…Continue Reading NLRB GC Seeks to Curtail Employers’ Defenses to Union Organizing Amidst Huge Increase in Union Election Petitions

-Employers across the country may, in the near future, face a unionized workforce even though…Continue Reading Union without an election? – NLRB’s possible return to Joy Silk Mills
+Employers across the country may, in the near future, face a unionized workforce even though their employees are denied the opportunity to vote in a secret ballot election.
+Under current…Continue Reading Union without an election? – NLRB’s possible return to Joy Silk Mills

-Last week, the American Bar Association’s Section on Labor and Employment Law, Committee on the…Continue Reading NLRB GC’s Extreme Agenda on Display at ABA Mid-Winter Meeting
+Last week, the American Bar Association’s Section on Labor and Employment Law, Committee on the Developing Labor Law, gathered in Kauai for its annual mid-winter meeting, featuring presentations from top…Continue Reading NLRB GC’s Extreme Agenda on Display at ABA Mid-Winter Meeting

-NLRB General Counsel Jennifer Abruzzo announced, in a February 1 memorandum, that the Board…Continue Reading More Sound and Fury from the NLRB GC – Signifying What, Exactly?
+NLRB General Counsel Jennifer Abruzzo announced, in a February 1 memorandum, that the Board will consider seeking interim injunctive relief – heretofore an extraordinary remedy reserved for particularly serious…Continue Reading More Sound and Fury from the NLRB GC – Signifying What, Exactly?